IonicaBizauTrash/shorter-url-mono-app/README.md

 Shorter URL
 ===========

-Allows you to convert a looong url to a shorter one.
+Allows you to convert a long url to a shorter one.